hebaalazzeh/hebaalazzeh/README.md

 # 💫 About Me:
 Hi there! 👋 I'm Heba Alazzeh, a passionate and innovative Software Engineer with experience in AI integration, data visualization, and advanced system optimization.
-As a Computer Science student at College of San Mateo, I am dedicated to leveraging cutting-edge technology to drive innovation and efficiency in every project I undertake. <br>🌟 Let's Connect and Collaborate: I'm eager to connect with fellow tech enthusiasts, industry professionals, and potential collaborators!
+As a Computer Science student at UC Berkeley, I am dedicated to leveraging cutting-edge technology to drive innovation and efficiency in every project I undertake. <br>🌟 Let's Connect and Collaborate: I'm eager to connect with fellow tech enthusiasts, industry professionals, and potential collaborators!
 Whether you have a challenging project, a great idea, or simply want to chat about the latest in technology, I'd love to hear from you.
 Let's create something extraordinary together!

 ## 🌐 Socials: